Kingsmill Resort: Divestiture by A-B, InBev

 In the last part of the 20th and early into the 21st century, as a brewer, A-B found itself increasingly in tough competition in an increasingly global market.

 In 2008, after initially resisting an unsolicited stock bid, A-B announced it had reached an agreement to be acquired by the even larger Belgium-based InBev, the world's largest brewing company.
 The newer owners announced plans to sell-off the portions of A-B activities which were not part of the core beverage business as it worked to reduce debt incurred to fund the acquisition.

 As A-B had been a major employer and strong community supporter for many years, there was widespread speculation and more than a little apprehension about who might ultimately acquire and control the theme parks, the resort, and other Busch developments in the region.

 New owners, future

 Since then, the Blackstone Group acquired the company's 10 theme parks, including two near Williamsburg.

 In July 2010, it was announced that Xanterra had entered into an agreement, to purchase and operate the Kingsmill Resort.
 In 1968, Xanterra became the successor to the Fred Harvey Company established by entrepreneur Fred Harvey in 1875.
-One of Xanterra's locations is at the Grand Canyon in Arizona.
-Xanterra (owned by Anschutz since 2008) has operated in national and state parks across the United States, especially in the Western regions.
-Other operations include Yellowstone National Park in Wyoming and Crater Lake National Park in Oregon.
-Owned by Denver-based billionaire Philip Anschutz since, 2008, prior to the Kingsmill announcement, Xanterra was operating about three dozen hotels and lodges with more than 5,000 guest rooms combined, with over 8,000 employees.
+Xanterra was acquired by Denver-based billionaire Philip Anschutz in 2008 and has operated in national and state parks across the United States, especially in the Western regions.

+In March 2017, Fort Worth-based Escalante Golf acquired Kingsmill Resort.